-Aerial photographic imagery baseline photography captured 2014 will be updated in up to 15 years, the imagery will be analysed and the findings ground-truthed to assess the extent of canopy regeneration within the BA.
+Aerial photographic imagery and baseline photography captured in 2014 will be updated in 15 years.
+This imagery will be analysed and the findings ground-truthed to assess the extent of canopy regeneration within the BA.

 The analysis of tree canopy cover will be used to map changes in the distribution and condition of woodland habitats and the connectivity of vegetation remnants.
 An increase in the extent and condition of woodland habitats will be indicative of successful management of the offset areas towards the Key Performance Indicators.